misartg/misartg.github.io/README.md

 5. Start the site in auto-refresh mode and "what-if" publishing of draft posts with: `bundle exec jekyll serve --livereload --drafts --port 8080`.
 You can view the site from your browser at http://localhost:8080.
 You can stop the local server with `CTRL` + `C`.

 While you're developing your posts, you probably want to keep them in the `_drafts` folder so they don't get published even if pushed to your public repo.
-They can be navigated to and viewed in the GitHub repo itself, but they're not linked or visible from the main https://misartg.github.io page.
+The draft posts can be navigated to and viewed in the GitHub repo itself, but they're not linked or visible from the https://misartg.github.io GitHub page.